Natsoro/Markdown-exercises/Exercise1.md

 - [How to do numbered list?](#how-to-do-numbered-list)
 - [How to do a table?](#how-to-do-a-table)

 <!-- Example of paragraph of text with line break -->

 # How to do a paragraph?

 This is a paragraph.

-To move a paragraph to the second line, press space twice and Enter once.
+Press space twice and Enrter once to move a paragraph to the next line.

 <!-- Example of another paragraph -->

-## It's another paragraph
+## It is another paragraph

 A paragraph can be very long and will not break until I do it myself with the above possibilities.
 You see?
 The paragraph is still not broken because I didn't use space (x2) and enter.